telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 >note If the data source field name is not a valid name in terms of programming languages (contains spaces, punctuation marks, etc.) enclose its name in square brackets, for example =Fields.[My Column]; Because brackets are special characters, you must use a backslash (`\\`) to escape the bracket, if it is part of a data field name.
 For example, a data field named `Field[1]` would be referenced as `Fields.[Field\\[1\\]]`.

-Another option of accessing the values in the fields collection is the global function [Fields(fieldName)]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/overview%}).
+Another option for accessing the values in the fields collection is the global function [Fields(fieldName)]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/overview%}).

+When the DataSource is a collection of objects that don't contain named fields, for example, an array of integers/strings, you may access the collection items in the Report Expressions as `= Fields.Item` or `= Fields("Item")`.

 ## Parameters